github/opensource.guide/_articles/finding-users.md

 Help people find and remember your project by pointing them to a single namespace.

 **Have a clear handle to promote your work.** A Twitter handle, GitHub URL, or IRC channel is an easy way to point people to your project.
-They also give your project's growing community a place to convene.
+These outlets also give your project's growing community a place to convene.

-If you don't wish to set up these channels for your project yet, promote your own Twitter or GitHub handle in everything you do.
-For example, make sure it is included in your bio or slides if you speak at a meetup or event.
-That way, people know how to reach you or follow your work.
+If you don't wish to set up outlets for your project yet, promote your own Twitter or GitHub handle in everything you do.
+Promoting your Twitter or GitHub handle will let people know how to contact you or follow your work.
+If you speak at a meetup or event, make sure that your Twitter or GitHub handle is included in your bio or slides.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/nathanmarz?s=180" class="pquote-avatar" alt="avatar">